-5 Essential Social Media Guidelines for Musicians
+5 Essential Social Media Tips for Musicians

 If you play music either as a profession or just as a hobby, it's imperative to create and maintain an online presence.
 In these times, there is no easier way to get yourself out there, connect with the right people, and develop a rapport with industry folks and fans alike than by properly using social media.
 Below are the most important aspects of successfully accomplishing this responsibility.
 Follow these essential principles and you will see your numbers go up, your engagement increase, and your progress escalate exponentially.